Musings Index

 14. Network.
 That means going to gatherings of people in similar lines of work - or those you wish to target.
 That does not mean that you will necessarily find a new job that way, though you might.
 The object of that exercise should be to deliberately find out what others are doing and thinking to increase your knowledge of the field.
 With this background you are much more likely to impress in an interview discussion.

 15. If you have already been laid off, don't just sit around waiting in hopes of a callback from your old job.
 Get over it and get busy, starting from item 1 above.
-You've already done that?
-Then put your knowledge and talent to good use by starting your own company out of your home.
+You've already done all of that?
+Then put your knowledge and talent to good use by starting your own company out of your own home.

 Why?
 Because you are more valuable being employed than unemployed and every company knows that we live in a free market economy.